ksator/junos-automation-with-ansible/README.md

 We are using two types of playbooks in this repository:

 - Some playbooks do not interact with Junos:
-   -Travis CI is executing them.
+   - Travis CI is executing them.
 - Some playbooks interact with Junos
   - ansible-playbook has a built-in option to check only the playbook's syntax (```--syntax-check```).
 This is how Travis is testing them.
 If there is any syntax error, Travis will fail the build and output the errors in the log.